 Biodiesel is a renewable fuel that is manufactured from vegetable oils, animal fats, or recycled restaurant grease for use in diesel equipment.
 Biodiesel’s physical properties are similar to those of petroleum diesel, but it is a cleaner-burning alternative.
-Using biodiesel in place of petroleum diesel, especially in older vehicles, can reduce emissions.
-Kentucky offers producer incentives and produces 68 million gallons of biodiesel from soybean and recycled vegetable oil.
+Kentucky produces 68 million gallons of biodiesel from soybean and recycled vegetable oil.

 UPS installed two biodiesel storage tanks on the Worldport property in Louisville in April 2011.
 The installation was part of UPS’s goal to reduce their carbon footprint 20% by 2020.
 The 30,000 and 5,000 gallon tanks enable UPS to provide biodiesel usage in over 300 pieces of ground support equipment.

 Metropolitan Sewer District (MSD)

 Metropolitan Sewer District (MSD) required in a fuel purchasing contract with Thornton’s to include a B20 blend.
 MSD uses B20 in all heavy duty equipment.

 Carmeuse Lime Mines

 As a result of a major air quality testing project two of the largest lime mining projects in the nation switched to B99, using one million gallons per year between the two mines.